 4. Virtual Machine Sandboxes

-A VM sandbox is a virtualized environment that replicates an entire operating system, allowing users to run and test programs without affecting the host computer.
+A Virtual Machine (VM) sandbox is a virtualized environment that replicates an entire operating system, allowing users to run and test programs without affecting the host computer.
 This isolation is useful for both software testing and security purposes, as it prevents changes from leaking into the actual system.

 5. Cloud-based Sandboxes